docksal/docksal/docs/content/fin/addons.md

 ### Install Hooks for an Addon

 When adding or removing an addon, it can contain a set of pre and post commands that will be executed.
 Example use cases would be to add/remove a service to the projects `docksal.yml`.
 Each use case will vary but they are available for use if necessary.
-For instance, an addon named `example` that needs to execute a process before it is installed would be be located in the file named `example/example.pre-install`.
+For instance, an addon named `example` that needs to execute a process before it is installed would be located in the file named `example/example.pre-install`.
 This file should also be included within the `example/example.filelist` file as noted above.

 Phase | Process | File Extension